Baldie-dev/JanusLM/README.md

 ## Goal

 The primary goal is to explore the possibility of using a small, locally hosted, tailored model that delivers performance comparable to the largest commercial models.
-The second goal focuses on generating synthetic, high-quality training data and evaluating various approaches to training, fine-tuning, base model selection, and classification methods
+The second goal focuses on generating synthetic, high-quality training data and evaluating various approaches to training, fine-tuning, base model selection, and classification methods.

+Separate LoRA adapters will be implemented to handle different categories of vulnerabilities.

 ## Architecture

-### Proposal 1: Classification based on Decoder's hidden state
+### Classification based on Decoder's hidden state
 ![JanusLM Architecture](imgs/architecture.png)

 ## Key Features

 - Compatible with any open-source model.
-- PEFT (LoRA) fine-tuned for analysis creation of request/response pairs.
+- PEFT (LoRA) for analysis creation of request/response pairs.
 - Supports swapping LoRA matrices to target different analysis types.
 - Test-type scaling implemented to control computation allocated to the problem.
 - Includes a fully trained classification head (Multi-Layer Perceptron) for false-positive evaluation.